Juan Diego Castillo

 Juan Diego Castillo Reyes (born 13 January 2003) is a Colombian professional footballer who currently plays as a goalkeeper for Primeira Liga club Vitória de Guimarães.

 Club career

 Castillo began his career with a club named "Cardozo" and the Escuela Carlos Sarmiento Lora, before joining Fortaleza C.E.I.F. at the age of sixteen.
 In March 2021, following his first full season with the Fortaleza first team, he was named by the CIES Football Observatory as one of the most promising young footballers in the world.
 In pre-season ahead of the 2023 season, he gained national attention after performing a "scorpion kick" save, popularised by compatriot René Higuita.

 On 30 June 2025, Castillo joined Portuguese Primeira Liga club Vitória de Guimarães on a four-year contract.
+On 10 January 2026, Castillo was on the bench in the Portuguese Taça da Liga final against Braga in which Vitória Guimarães won 2–1.

 International career

 Castillo has represented Colombia at under-15, under-17 and under-20 level.
 He was called up to the under-20 squad in March 2023, but found himself culpable for two mistakes leading to goals in the 2–0 friendly loss to Wales.
 He was called up again ahead of the 2023 FIFA U-20 World Cup, stating that the opportunity was a "dream come true".